Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 1. ``xrt::bo::write()``
 2. ``xrt::bo::sync()`` with flag ``XCL_BO_SYNC_BO_TO_DEVICE``

-To transfer the data from the device to the host, the steps are reverse, the user first needs to do a DMA transfer from the device followed by the reading data from the host-side buffer backing pointer.
+To transfer the data from the device to the host, the steps are reversed, the user first needs to do a DMA transfer from the device followed by the reading data from the host-side buffer backing pointer.

 The corresponding ``xrt::bo`` class's member functions are